Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - handler: [`infinity.http.server.handler`](#infinity.http.server.handler_enum)
-  >the type of handler to register
+  >The type of handler to register.

 - path: `string`
-  >the request path for the client
+  >The request path for the client.

 - alias: `string`
-  >the path to a local folder or file with contents or defined routines to be served corresponding to the client request
+  >The path to a local folder or file with contents or defined routines to be served corresponding to the client request.

 - expire: `number`, optional
-  >the cache expiration time in seconds.
+  >The cache expiration time in seconds.
 After the specified period the file will have to be examined for changes at the next call.

 - maxCacheSize: `number`, optional
-  >the cache threshold in bytes.
-Files with sizes exceeding the specified number will not be cached
+  >The cache threshold in bytes.
+Files with sizes exceeding the specified number will not be cached.

 - headers: [`infinity.http.headerArray`](#infinity.http.headerArray_interface)
-  >the headers to be sent with the response
+  >The headers to be sent with the response.

 - limit: `number`, optional
-  >the maximum number of requests that can be made in the defined period.
+  >The maximum number of requests that can be made in the defined period.
 Used for rate limiting.

 - period: `number`, optional
-  >the rate limit time period in seconds
+  >The rate limit time period in seconds.

 - delay: `number`, optional
-  >the "cool down" period in seconds that a client must wait after hitting the rate limit before making new requests
+  >The "cool down" period in seconds that a client must wait after hitting the rate limit before making new requests.

 Example: